fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 ## FavouriteContentLocalStorage test

-Our System Under Test will be `org.fnives.test.showcase.core.storage.content.FavouriteContentLocalStorage` or more precisely it's implementation: `org.fnives.test.showcase.storage.favourite.FavouriteContentLocalStorageImpl`
+Our System Under Test will be `org.fnives.test.showcase.core.storage.content.FavouriteContentLocalStorage` or more precisely its implementation: `org.fnives.test.showcase.storage.favourite.FavouriteContentLocalStorageImpl`

 What it does is:
 - it's an abstraction over the Room DAO